xzhou110/Airbnb/README.md

 # Airbnb Host Income Enhancement

 The project is to help Airbnb hosts to maximize income on Airbnb.
 Rental income is primarily driven by two factors: listing price and occupancy Rate.
-The analysis was performed on those two aspects, with the end goal to help hosts make better pricing decisions, improve user experience to boost occupancy rate, and eventually increase income.
+The analysis was performed on those two aspects, with the end goal to help hosts optimize pricing decisions, improve user experience for occupancy rate improvement, and eventually increase overall income.

 ### Project Design:

 Firstly, we need to predict appropriate pricing to list apartments, which can help maximize earning potential.
 Secondly, in order to improve occupancy rate, we need to gain an understanding of customers' needs.
-This is to improve customer experience, leading to enhanced word-of-mouth marketing and customer return rate.
+This is to improve customer experience, leading to enhanced word-of-mouth marketing and customer returning rate.

 Step 1: Data retrieval and exploration.
-Perform linear and non-linear regression models on pricing data.
-Select features based on importance of features
-Step 2: Add timing and seasonality information.
+Performed initial linear and non-linear regression models on pricing data Step 2: Added timing and seasonality information.
 Updated pricing model with seasonality information.
+Selected features based on future importance.
-Step 3: Perform topic modeling on customer reviews.
-Identify major topics that drive positive experience.
+Step 3: Performed topic modeling on customer reviews.
+Identified major drivers of customer experience.

 ### Tools:
 - Data Manipulation: Python, Pandas